 Even when you’ve improved the dimensions above, you could still be making a few design mistakes.
 Are you properly segmenting your products or are you putting too many products on a single page?
 Have you figured out the right balance between text and visuals?
 These are just a few of the many things that you should consider.
 If your theme isn’t converting well, consider some of the other great themes available on Debutify.

-Today online businesses can’t ignore changes in the world of eCommerce if they don’t want to be left behind their competitors.
+Today online businesses can’t ignore changes in the world of eCommerce if they don’t want to be left behind by their competitors.
 As an online store owner, you should try leveraging these tips on how to grow your sales and stay focused on the updates from the eCommerce world that matter in your industry.
 This will help you to keep your online business successful in 2021 and your sales higher than ever.